-Christmas is an expensive time of year, especially in London — so indulge in these free ways to get into the festive spirit in the capital.
+December can be an expensive time of year, especially in London.
+So if you're looking for ways to save cash and do this festive season on a budget, indulge in these free and festive things to do in London for Christmas 2023.
 You won't have to spend a penny, though of course there are plenty of chances to get rid of your cash if you're so inclined.

 London's various Christmas light displays are switched on from early November (see the exact switch-on dates), and they're free to visit.
 Wander round Regent Street, Oxford Street, Covent Garden, Carnaby and other areas in the dark to see London at its twinkly, festive best — we've put together a guide to when, where and how to see them, including a handy map.